nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 After you managed to start your node using either :ref:`docker <running-docker>` or :ref:`native <running-native>` it's time to connect to a network.

+Steps
+*****

+The steps to connect and register on a network look as follows:

+1. configure bootstrap node address,
+2. (re)start your node,
+3. let it synchronize,
+4. create node DID and configure it,
+5. restart

+These steps are explained in detail below.

 Prerequisites
 *************